U.K. PM Boris Johnson suffers big defeat as rebels seize control of Brexit agenda

 Johnson has told French President Emmanuel Macron and German Chancellor Angela Merkel he could come up with a better alternative to the main sticking point in the stalled negotiations -- the deadlock over how to ensure there are no customs checks between the U.K.'s Northern Ireland and EU member Ireland after Brexit.

-Only 58 days from exit, the EU said it had received no proposals from the British government aimed at overcoming the impasse.
+Only 58 days before the scheduled exit, the EU said it had received no proposals from the British government aimed at overcoming the impasse, undercutting Johnson's claim that progress is being made.

 European Commission spokeswoman Mina Andreeva said the EU's executive body, which supervises talks on behalf of Britain's 27 European partners, is operating on the "working assumption" that Britain will leave the bloc Oct.
 31.